Richard Childress Racing Car No. 3: History

 This time, Earnhardt was back for good.
 Earnhardt would dominate the Winston Cup Series from 1986 to 1994, winning six championships during those years, with crew chiefs Kirk Shelmerdine and Andy Petree, and Goodwrench replacing Wrangler as the primary sponsor after 1987.
 Goodwrench executives originally wanted the car to be bright blue and white, but Childress convinced the company to run a mainly-black scheme, which would later become iconic.
 After an injury in 1996 that almost forced Earnhardt to miss a race, Earnhardt's performance began to slow down, and went through 1997 without a victory, causing many to speculate that he was losing his edge.
 The next year, he won the Daytona 500, breaking a 20 race losing streak, although he had a mostly-unspectacular year other than that.
 The year after that one, he was able to score wins at Talladega, as well as cause more controversy, after he spun Terry Labonte out to win a race at Bristol.
 In 2000, he looked like he was finally regaining his old form, winning twice and finishing runner-up to Bobby Labonte in points, and his many fans hoped he was gearing up for his record-breaking 8th championship.
-However, this was not to be.
+However, this was not to be, as Earndhardt was killed by a collision in the final lap of the 2001 Daytona 500.